edrums/edrums.github.io/_posts/2017-07-02-new-website-launched.md

 title: "New Website Launched"
 date: 2017-07-02
 comments: true
+ref: welcome
+categories: website update
+lang: en
 ---
 We're proud to announce a new website for the DIY E-Drums project!

 * Responsive design making the website available to mobile devices.
 * Utilizes [Bootstrap][] for easy skinning.